 When discussing an affiliate program, it helps to compare it to a traditional networking company where a network of salespeople and distributors are recruited to sell products to across the globe.

 In essence, the affiliate programs found on the internet are distribution and sales efforts taken to the online world.
-The affiliate web site takes the place of the distributer and sales network, and the individual is paid by the seller of the product when a sale is made.
+The affiliate website takes the place of the distributor and sales network, and the individual is paid by the seller of the product when a sale is made.
 Of course, there are affiliate programs where physical products have to be shipped, but there are also many other affiliate programs where only software or informational products have to be downloaded.

 The percentage paid by the seller to the affiliate is set by the seller and varies depending on the type of products, the profit margin of the products sold, and how keen the seller is to promote his or her products through affiliates.
 Percentages anywhere between 10% and 75% are common.

 The advantage for the seller includes additional sales and that the seller knows exactly what margin he or she will have on products sold to visitors coming from affiliates.
 If the seller markets his or her products through advertising using sponsored links, banners, or text ads, the seller does not know before starting a campaign what number of sales will be generated per dollar spent on advertising.
 Thus, the seller does not know if the campaign will pay off or not.
 With sales generated from affiliates, the seller knows exactly what percentage of revenue from a sale goes to the affiliate and therefore knows exactly how much is left for profit.
 A seller who offers an affiliate program can have hundreds or even thousands of affiliates.